A Fee-Only, Fiduciary, Independent Financial Advisor

-No matter how pure an advisor’s intentions are, it can be hard to provide unbiased recommendations when they know they’ll get a kickback or commission.
+No matter how pure an advisor’s intentions are, it can be hard to provide unbiased recommendations when they know they’ll get a "kickback" or commission.
 But this isn’t the case for fee-only advisors.
-They have no incentive to push certain products because they don’t sell any products at all.
-They’re solely compensated by you.
+They have no incentive to push certain products because they don’t normally sell any products.
+They’re solely compensated by you, not the product producer.

 2. They’re Fiduciaries